Kiplinger Inflation Outlook: Moderate Inflation to Continue in the Near Term

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Inflation is subdued enough that the Federal Reserve could cut interest rates at its January 28 policy meeting if it wanted to.
-Our guess is that the Fed won’t want to, at least not at this meeting.
-The Fed is considering developments in the labor market to be more important than inflation right now, at least as long as inflation remains well-behaved.
-If hiring remains poor, then the Fed may consider another interest rate cut.
+Inflation is subdued enough that the Federal Reserve could continue to cut interest rates if it wanted to.
+Our guess is that the Fed won’t want to.
+It is considering developments in the labor market to be more important than inflation right now, at least as long as inflation remains well-behaved.
+If hiring appears poor, then the Fed may consider another interest rate cut.
+But the strength of the January jobs report should keep the central bank on the sidelines until midyear, at least.

-While the headlines focus on the Consumer Price Index, note that the Fed’s goal of 2% inflation is based on a different price measure called the personal consumption expenditures deflator, not the CPI.
-The PCE deflator excluding food and energy rose at a 2.8% rate for the 12 months ending in September, the latest data available, compared with the core CPI’s 3.0% number that month.
+While the headlines focus on the Consumer Price Index, note that the Fed’s goal of 2% inflation is based on a different price measure, called the personal consumption expenditures deflator.
+The PCE deflator excluding food and energy rose at a 2.8% rate for the 12 months ending in November, the latest data available, compared with the core CPI’s 2.7% number that month.
 That’s still well above the Fed’s target for 2% inflation over the long term.
-(The PCE deflator will be updated through November on January 22.)
+(The PCE deflator will be updated through December on February 20.)

 Related content